nyumaya/nyumaya_audio_recognition/README.md

 # nyumaya_audio_recognition
-Classify audio with neural nets on embedded systems like the Raspberry Pi
+Classify audio with neural nets on embedded systems like the Raspberry Pi.
+This should run on any Linux system fine, on other systems at least the recording implementation has to be changed.

 Audio classification using Tensorflow.
 To run the demo: